Make a strong first impression on LinkedIn.

 Let your personality shine through

-The recruiter reading your LinkedIn profile summary has not met you face-to-face.
-They have zero idea of who you are or how very charming you may be.
+The recruiter reading your LinkedIn profile summary has not met you face to face.
+They have no idea of who you are or how very charming you may be.
 This is where your LinkedIn profile summary differs most from your CV, because you can let some of that award-winning personality shine through in your writing.
 This technique is used in the best LinkedIn profile summaries, and it can really work wonders when you get it right.

 Note: The key word here is 'show'.
 Don't make the mistake of writing: 'I'm a funny, warm person…' in your summary.
 Let it come through naturally!